 Designed by Ken Nakajima, a world-renowned designer of Japanese gardens at the time of its construction, the Japanese War Cemetery and Garden in Cowra, New South Wales, Australia, were opened in 1979.
-A second stage of development was completed seven years later, in 1986.
-A seven-year development project didn't seem very long as it had taken eight years for the first stage to open after the Cowra Tourism Development decided to celebrate the town's link to Japan.
+The second stage of development was completed seven years later, in 1986.
+A seven-year development project didn’t seem very long as it had taken eight years for the first stage to open after the Cowra Tourism Development decided to celebrate the town’s link to Japan.

 With funding from the Australian government and several private entities, the Japanese War Cemetery and Garden was a lavish undertaking.
 They were designed in the style of the Edo period and meant to function as any strolling garden.
 The landscapes that one encounters when wandering the paths showcase all of the different types of natural environments found in Japan.
 There’s plenty of room for that: At about 12 acres, the Cowra Japanese Garden is the largest of its kind anywhere in the Southern Hemisphere.

 During World War II, the prisoner of war camp near Cowra was the site of the Cowra Breakout, one of the largest prison escapes of the war.
 On August 5, 1944, a tip from an informer led authorities to plan a move of all the POWs to another camp.
 The night after the Japanese prisoners were notified that they would be moved, a breakout involving more than 500 people was executed.